 Experience some of those famous West Coast waves at the surf beaches of Westport!
 Carters Beach and North Beach are the closest breaks to the town and are great for beginners and experienced surfers alike.
 Alternatively, head to Tauranga Bay which best surfed at low tide.
-Check out Westport – Guide for Backpackers
+Check out The Complete Travel Guide to Westport.

 7. Colac Bay

 It’s probably the furthest south you will ever surf!
 Colac Bay is in the Southland region of the South Island, best surfed with a northeasterly wind.
 Nevertheless, the exposed beach break mostly has ideal surf conditions all year round.
 Oh, and don’t forget to get your photo taken with this dude…